Save

 “Yep, that’ll keep it dry” says Kym.
 Most hiking and travel backpacks come with a built-in rain cover that tucks away neatly into the base of the bag.

-Lining your pack with a heavy duty plastic bag is a more reliable way of keeping your gear dry.
-Sure, your pack will get soaked but it’s the stuff in it that matters.
-I tend not to use a rain cover but at a minimum, even if no rain is forecasted, line my pack with a strong, black plastic bag.
+Lining your pack with a heavy duty plastic bag or liner is a more reliable way to keep your gear dry.
+Even if your pack gets soaked – it’s the stuff inside that matters!
+I tend not to use a rain cover – but at a minimum, even if no rain is forecasted, I line my pack with a strong plastic bag.

 The trick is to choose a liner that is much larger than your rucksack.
-If your pack is, say, 65L, use a 100L plastic bag.
-That way you can really push it into the corners of your pack, maximising space, and you’ll have plenty of bag left to roll shut.
+For example, if your pack is 65L, use a 100L plastic bag.
+That way, you can push it into the corners of your pack and maximise space.
+Plus, you’ll have plenty of bag left to roll shut.

 A good old plastic bag